Kecskemét: History

-In 1950, for the first time, Kecskemét took on a significant political administrative role, as it was made seat of the country's largest county, Bács-Kiskun.
-In the special system of the so-called controlled economy under the Communist regimes, such status provided political and financial advantages that greatly helped the city continue its growth.
-The architect József Kerényi (1900–1975) adapted and renovated several historic buildings for other uses, helping keep the varied historical character of the city alive.
-For instance, in the early 1970s, he renovated the early-eighteenth-century Franciscan monastery for use as the Zoltán Kodály Conservatory; it opened for classes in 1975.
+In 1950, for the first time, Kecskemét took on a significant political administrative role, as it was made seat of, Bács-Kiskun County, the country's largest.
+In the special system of the so-called controlled economy under the communist regime, the status provided political and financial advantages, which greatly helped the city continue its growth.
+The architect József Kerényi (1900–1975) adapted and renovated several historic buildings for other uses and helped keep the varied historical character of the city alive.
+For instance, in the early 1970s, he renovated the early-18th-century Franciscan monastery for use as the Zoltán Kodály Conservatory, which opened for classes in 1975.